stonet-research/zns-tools/zns-tools.nvme/README.md

 ## Running

-To run the tracing, simply provide the script with a ZNS device to trace, and press `Ctrl-C` when to stop tracing (or send a SIGINT).
+To run the tracing, simply provide the script with a ZNS device to trace, and press `Ctrl-C` (or send SIGINT from a script) when to stop tracing (or send a SIGINT).
 The script will stop the `bpftrace`, prepare the data, and generate the plots in the `figs/` directory, containing the device name and a timestamp (the exact same naming is used for the collected data file and the generated figures).
 Later we explain what type of data we collect, which correspond to the respective generated heatmaps.
 After stopping the tracing of a particular device, it will ask if there are comments to embed in the data file.
 We recommend adding comments here of the command that was being run and traced, as it becomes difficult in the future to remember the exact command and device configuration for a particular data file.
 These comments are then added into the data file and in a `README.md` file of the generated figures in its respective `figs/<data>/` directory.
 If there are no comments, simply hit enter when prompted, and if comments are multi-line, simply add `\n` in the prompt (or other formatters such as tabs with `\t`, the comment is redirected with `printf` to the output files).

 ```bash
 ./zns-tools.nvme nvme2n1